 Co-training has led to the development of committees with representatives from all core partner program and ICCC staff.
 These teams will focus on partnerships in Business Services, Career Services (ensuring that services are aligned and meet the needs of businesses) and Case Management (focusing on the experience of the participant, the referral process, orientation, and coenrollment).
 There is great interest from staff on improving the system.
 This will enhance the experience for the job seeker, employers, and create a more seamless system that avoids duplication.
 Ongoing cross training will focus on ensuring understanding or programs and services.
-Each committee will include a staff person from IVRS or IDB that will serve as a disability expert and ensure that the needs of job seekers with disabilities are supported.
+Each committee will consult or refer to a staff person from IVRS or IDB to ensure that the needs of job seekers with disabilities are supported.